 What is your instructional vision for the district/school?
 What are your instructional goals?

 Instructional Vision Statement

 Instructional Goals 1.

-2.

-3.
+2. 3.

-Who is on your implementation team and who is responsible for investigating and addressing gaps in your instructional program?
+entation team and who is responsible for investigating and instructional program?

 Roles Responsibilities

-Norms
+Norms Responsibilities

+Responsibilities

-Pre-work Worksheet (Continued)
+Pre-Work Worksheet (Continued)